Occupation number generating function#

 which is defined over all integer values of \(n\). \(G(x,t)\) is a probability generating functions since its coefficients \(P_n(t)\) are occupation numbers, and therefore positive coefficients, such that \(G(1,t) = 1\) for all time \(t\).

-Our goal here will therefore be to rewrite master equations (large systems of differential equations) in terms of a single partial differential equation for \(G(x,t\)).
+More generally, our goal can now be to rewrite master equations (large systems of differential equations) in terms of a single partial differential equation for \(G(x,t\)).
+While these might not be easier to handle numerically, they can sometimes be solved directly.
+This happens rarely to be honest, but we give a few examples of techniques to try.

 Consider the birth–death process with a fixed constant birth rate \(\mu\) for particles and a fixed death rate \(\nu\) for all active particles.
 This is a system we also tackle with numerical integration, which means we know it contains a steady-state distribution over all occupation numbers.
 For this process, our master equations are defined as follows for \(n\geq 0\),